benoitzohar/replx/README.md

 # REPLx - A REPL CLI tool on steroids

-_"Read-Eval-Print-Loop-[times]"_ allows you to run a Javascript code with node and monitor the execution time for as executions as you want.
+_"Read-Eval-Print-Loop-[times]"_ allows you to run a Javascript code with node and monitor the execution time for as many executions as you want.

 ## Installation